jonathan-pap/jonathan-pap.github.io/geeky-nextjs-main/content/_index.md

 ---
 banner:
-  title: Welcome **!**
+  title: BI-Forge
-  title_small: "to the Forge"
+  title_small: "Forge the Future with Data-Driven Decisions."
-  content: Forge the Future with Data-Driven Decisions; Successful businesses don’t just collect data; they shape the future by using it to make informed, proactive decisions.
+  content: "Successful businesses don’t just collect data; they shape the future by using it to make informed, proactive decisions."
   image_enable: true
   image: /images/banner-author.png
   button:
-    enable: true
+    enable: false
     label: Know About Me
     link: /about
     rel: ""